lsst-sssc/rsp_queries/README.md

 # rsp_queries

-Example SSSC github module, initially for getting interns started with github, making Solat System-focused queries with the Rubin Science Platform (RSP) and introduction to unit tests (via `pytest`).
+Example SSSC github module, initially for getting interns started with github, making Solar System-focused queries with the Rubin Science Platform (RSP) and introduction to unit tests (via `pytest`).
 Will grow into a more generally useful module over time.